 Shar Formation interpretation. – The Shar diamictite is interpreted to be a glaciogenic deposit correlated with the Marinoan Snowball Earth glaciation (Macdonald and Jones, 2011).
 The clast and matrix composition of the diamictite suggests that glacial erosion sampled material from the underlying Bakh Fm, with minimal input from siliciclastic or basement sources.
 The dominance of massive, matrix-supported diamictite suggests deposition in a marine peri-glacial environment at or near the ice grounding line.
 However, the presence of laminated intervals with bed-penetrating lonestones within massive diamictite-dominated intervals (Macdonald and Jones, 2011) suggests movement of the grounding line, with lonestone-bearing strata putatively associated with episodes of grounding-line retreat and a shift towards distal, suspension-dominated sedimentation punctuated by input from ice-rafted debris (Domack and Hoffman, 2011).

-Clast-supported breccias are interpreted to be autoclastic or locally-sourced, short-transport-distance breccias that formed as a result of local glacio-isostatic deformation across the carbonate ramp.
-The erosional surface observed at the Salkhitai Mb-Shar Fm contact in the eastern Khoridol Saridag Range may have formed as the result of a regression at the onset of the Marinoan glaciation, with the overlying diamictite and carbonate breccia variably recording glacial advance and retreat across the basin.
+Clast-supported breccias are interpreted to be locally sourced, short transport distance breccias that formed as the result of local glacio-isostatic deformation across the carbonate ramp.
+The erosional surface observed at the Salkhitai Mb-Shar Fm contact in the eastern Khoridol Saridag Range may have formed following a regression at the onset of the Marinoan glaciation, with the overlying diamictite and carbonate breccia variably recording glacial advance and retreat across the basin.

 Khirvesteg Formation description. – The basal Khirvesteg Fm includes a ~1-3 m cream-colored dolomite grainstone that overlies the Shar Fm, and hosts twinned barite pseudomorphs (fig. 4C) and bedding-parallel sheet-crack cements (fig. 4D).
 This interval is overlain by a sequence of lutite in the eastern Khoridol Saridag Range, and by thinly-bedded lime- and dolo-micrite in the central Khoridol Saridag Range and Darkhat Valley.
-These strata are truncated by an unconformity, which outcrops as an identifiable erosional disconformity at many of the easternmost Khoridol Saridag Range exposures, and ubiquitously as a sharp paraunconformable transition from lutite/dolomitized laminated grainstones of the uppermost Khirvesteg Fm to the overlying allodapic phosphatic and siliceous grainstones of the basal Kheseen Fm.
+These strata are truncated by an unconformity, which outcrops as an identifiable erosional disconformity at many of the easternmost Khoridol Saridag Range exposures, and ubiquitously as a sharp paraconformable transition from lutite or dolomitized laminated grainstones of the uppermost Khirvesteg Fm to the overlying allodapic phosphatic and siliceous grainstones of the basal Kheseen Fm.

 Khirvesteg Formation interpretation. – The dolomite grainstone at the base of the Khirvesteg Fm is interpreted to be a basal Ediacaran cap carbonate sequence: in addition to its proximity with the underlying Shar diamictite, the dolomite bed displays features, including sheet-crack cements and crystalline barite, that have been observed in other Marinoan cap carbonate sequences from around the globe (Hoffman et al., 2011).
 The fine-grained carbonate and siliciclastic sequences that overly the cap dolomite likely reflect a post-Marinoan transgression, with facies across the basin indicating a shift towards suspension-dominated deposition in an outer-ramp to bathyal setting.
-Mirroring trends observed in the Bakh Fm, a relative abundance of siliciclastic material in lutite in the eastern Khoridol Saridag Range compared to micrite in the west is consistent with a west-facing margin and deepening to the west in both the Bakh and Khirvesteg Formations.
+Mirroring trends observed in the Bakh Fm, a relative abundance of siliciclastic material in lutite in the eastern Khoridol Saridag Range compared to thinly-laminated micrite in the west is consistent with a west-facing margin and deepening to the west in both the Bakh and Khirvesteg Formations.